himasha/APIDemoProject/README.md

 3. Download ballerina from https://ballerina.io/downloads/ and follow https://ballerina.io/learn/getting-started/#installing-ballerina for installation .
 For this demo ballerina - 0.991.0 version is used.

-4. Create a private docker registry if you want to push the docker image in ops process.(optional)
+4. Create a private docker registry in docker hub, if you want to push the docker image in ops process.(optional)

 5. Install Docker, Kubernetes and kubectl.

 ## Deploying micro-services in Kubernetes

 1. After installing ballerina, run following commands for each service to build and create kubernetes resources.
 You can find the two ballerina services (books_get_service.bal and books_search_service.bal ) in APIDemoProject/micro-services folder.
-Make sure to update the docker username/password in these files to suit your docker registry.
+Make sure to update the docker username/password in these files to suit your docker registry created in docker hub.

 `ballerina build books_get_service.bal`